starship/starship/docs/config/README.md

 #### Text Group

-A text group is combined with two different parts.
+A text group is made up of two different parts.

 The first part, which is enclosed in a `[]`, is a [format string](#format-strings).
 You can add texts, variables, or even nested text groups in it.

-In the second part, a [style string](#style-strings) should be provided to paint the first part with.
+In the second part, which is enclosed in a `()`, is a [style string](#style-strings).
+This can be used style the first part.

 For example: